Pointer lag

 * Applications cannot reduce pointer lag, as they are dependent on the data provided by the OS.

-* HOWEVER, Some applications implement **position prediction** and so can hide pointer lag.
-I think Procreate on iPad does this very well.
-I'm not sure which apps on Windows do it.&#x20;
+* However, some applications implement **position prediction**, which can hide pointer lag.
+Procreate on iPad does this very well.
+I am not sure which Windows apps do it.

 ## Measuring lag

-The lag (visual separation that you see) is not constant - it is a function of speed.
-The faster the pen moves the further behind the pointer follows the pen.
+The lag, meaning the visual separation you see, is not constant.
+It depends on speed.
+The faster the pen moves, the farther behind the pointer trails.

 * **At rest:** Zero lag.